tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 }
 ```

-2. You should be able to do the rest: set up a `lowshelf` boolean, set up the lowshelf audio node, set up the event listeners, etc
+2. You should be able to do the rest: set up a `lowshelf` boolean, set up the `lowShelfBiquadFilter` audio node, set up the event listener for the checkbox in `setupUI()`, etc